Bing, Banff, Boom – part 3

 Thus, you might reasonably expect that the exposed rocks would be mostly from that period.
 That’s not quite the case and it’s due to a pre-existing land form known as the Laurentian Plateau.

 Sometimes called the Canadian Shield, the Laurentian Plateau, is a large area of Precambrian igneous rock that once formed the geologic core of Laurentia – the supercontinent that eventually became North America.
 A tectonic plate called the Kula plate subducted against the North American plate as part of the process that raised the Rockies.
 However, as the subduction of the Kula plate pushed toward the east, it met considerable resistance from the Laurentian Plateau and exposed much older rocks.
 Some of the rocks, particularly those on the east side of Banff, are as old as 600 million years and date from the Precambrian.
-Others are as young as the lower Cretaceous (145–66 MYA.).
+Others are as young as the lower Cretaceous (145–66 M Y A).

-How did this happen?
-Picture the expanding and collapsing seating area in a gymnasium.
-The hardwood floor underneath the seats would be the Laurentian Plateau and the seating area would be the ancestral rocks.
-After a game, the crew pushes against the seats causing them to fold in on each other.
-In the case of the Canadian Rockies, the crew would be the subduction of the Kula plate smashing into the rocks.
+In the case of the Canadian Rockies, the mechanism would be the subduction of the Kula plate smashing into the rocks.
 As the seats fold in, they rise ever higher.
 This process ended in the Canadian Rockies about 55 million years ago.
 The main difference between the seat analogy and the geologic process is that, in the latter, the plateau would also experience some folding while the floor underneath the seats does not.

-Rubbing mountains the right way
+Rubbing mountains the right way.

-As the Laramide Orogeny ended, it’s likely that height of the Canadian Rockies was in the range of 8,000 meters – comparable to today’s Himalayas.
+As the Laramide Orogeny ended, it’s likely that the height of the Canadian Rockies was in the range of 8,000 meters – comparable to today’s Himalayas.
 But once the mountain formation process ceased, erosion was free to move in as the dominant force in shaping the mountains.

 Over the past 80 million years, erosion has taken its toll on the landscape, with more extensive erosion occurring in the foothills and Front Range than in the Main Range.
 Early in the process, water was the principal erosive force.